truenas/middleware/docs/userguide/index.rst

 `vlan(4) <http://www.freebsd.org/cgi/man.cgi?query=vlan>`_
 interface to demultiplex frames with IEEE 802.1q tags.
 This allows nodes on different VLANs to communicate through a layer 3 switch or router.
 A vlan interface must be assigned a parent interface and a numeric VLAN tag.
 A single parent can be assigned to multiple vlan interfaces provided they have different tags.
-If you click Network → VLANs → Add VLAN, you will see the screen shown in Figure 7.7a.
+If you click :menuselection:`Network --> VLANs --> Add VLAN`, you will see the screen shown in Figure 7.7a.

 .. note:: VLAN tagging is the only 802.1q feature that is implemented.
 Additionally, not all Ethernet interfaces support full VLAN processing–see the
    HARDWARE section of